What is a Death Doula

 Instead, death doulas work alongside medical teams, focusing on presence, dignity, and human connection.

-Why Work With a Death Doula
+Why work with a Death Doula

 People seek death doula support because they want: